What is marriage tax allowance?

 How many years can you backdate marriage tax allowance?

 Once you have completed the application process (described above), you'll be notified that your application has been received and you will have the chance to apply for previous years' allowances retrospectively.

 Of course, in order to qualify for the allowance for previous years, you will need to have met the criteria.
 Below we provide a simple table that confirms the maximum tax break available for each year, meaning you could claim up to £1,256 in tax breaks.

 Marriage tax allowance maximum tax break available 2019 - 2023

 |Tax Year||Max Tax Break|

-As you can see from the table above, the deadline for claiming marriage tax allowance for the 2015/16 tax year is Sunday April 5th 2020.
+The deadline for claiming marriage tax allowance for the 2019/20 tax year is April 5th 2024.
 Don't leave it until after that date, because once the deadline has passed, you'll be unable to claim for that year.

 How is marriage allowance paid?

 In most cases, the allowance is paid by adjusting the higher earner's tax code, meaning they pay less tax over the remainder of the tax year.
 So, rather than receiving actual cash from HMRC or a marriage allowance rebate cheque, the higher earner will simply be paying less tax going forward.
 If the higher earner is self-employed then their tax bill will be adjusted accordingly via self-assessment.

 How long does marriage allowance take to process?